elipapa/markdown-cv/index.md

 - `-` Designed a fully functional modern web application to bridge the gap between non-profit organizations and potential volunteers
 - `-` Implemented Google Maps API to provide an interactive map with search tools
-- `-` Utilized HTML, CSS and JavaScript for front-end and Node.js for back-end development
+- `-` Utilized HTML, CSS, and JavaScript for front-end and Node.js for back-end development

 ## Work Experiences
-`Aug. - Current`
+`Aug.
+2018 - Current`
 __Barista, *Philz Coffee*__, Fremont, CA

 - `-` Communicated effectively with the team and upheld an open work environment
-- `-` Built a culture of warmth, positivity and human connection while interacting with the community
+- `-` Built a culture of warmth, positivity, and human connection while interacting with the community

 `Jan.
 2018 - Current`
 __Tutor, *Giraffe Learning Center*__, Fremont, CA